ndmitchell/ghc-make/README.md

 [![Build Status](https://travis-ci.org/ndmitchell/ghc-make.png)](https://travis-ci.org/ndmitchell/ghc-make)

-A version of ghc --make which runs faster when there is nothing to rebuild.
+A version of `ghc --make` which completes faster if there is nothing to rebuild.

 #### How do I use it?

 Install `ghc-make` (`cabal update && cabal install ghc-make`).
-Then replace your calls to `ghc --make my arguments` with `ghc-make my arguments` (you can still pass `--make` to `ghc-make`, but it is unnecessary).
-All arguments and flags GHC supports are supported by `ghc-make` - it is intended as a drop in replacement.
+Then replace your calls to `ghc --make _my -arguments_` with `ghc-make _my -arguments_` (you can still pass `--make` to `ghc-make`, but it is unnecessary).
+All arguments and flags supported by `ghc --make` are supported by `ghc-make` - it is intended as a drop in replacement.

 #### What should I see?

-If a zero build takes _Z_ seconds, then a build which requires compilation will take an additional _Z_ seconds, and a build which requires no compilation will take almost no time at all (saving you _Z_ seconds).

-More concretely, imagine I have a script that runs `ghc --make MyCode && ./MyCode`.
-Most of the time the source does not change.
-Running `ghc --make` when there is nothing to do takes 5 seconds (I have projects that are as high as 23 seconds).
-If I switch to `ghc-make MyCode && ./MyCode` then when there are no changes the compilation takes a mere 0.21s (of which 0.18s is process spawning overhead).
-If there are changes to be made, it will take recompilation time plus an additional 5 seconds.
+Imagine you have a script that runs `ghc --make MyCode && ./MyCode` and that running `ghc --make` when there is nothing to do takes 5 seconds (I have projects that are as high as 23 seconds).
+If you switch to `ghc-make MyCode && ./MyCode` then when there is nothing to do it will take almost no time (0.2 seconds would be on the high side).
+If things need recompiling it will take the recompilation time plus the time for `ghc --make` to do nothing (so 5 seconds extra).

 #### What GHC features are unsupported?